COMBATIVE TRADITIONS DEVELOPMENT OF MIND, BODY & SPIRIT

 "the craft of drawing out the sword" and "killing one's enemy simultaneously".

-Battou-Jutsu is often used interchangeably with the terms iaijutsu and battou.
+Battou-Jutsu is often used interchangeably with the terms Iai and Battou.

 Additionally, greater drawing speed gives a swordsman an significant advantage in combat over an opponent whose speed is inferior with a sword already drawn in hand.